Meta facebook tracking pixel

 Treatment approaches for metastatic breast cancer are individualized, taking into consideration its specific type, the parts of the body where it has spread and the preferences of the patient.

-Hormone therapy is typically the first treatment approach for HR-positive metastatic breast cancer.
+Hormone therapy, also called endocrine therapy, is typically the first treatment approach for HR-positive metastatic breast cancer.
 In premenopausal patients, therapy generally begins with ovarian suppression.
 This prevents the production of estrogen, which can fuel cancer growth.
 Ovarian suppression can involve the surgical removal of the ovaries (oophorectomy), but it is more common to use drugs, such as leuprolide (Lupron) or goserelin (Zoladex) to temporarily stop the ovaries from producing estrogen.

 Hormone therapy begins along with ovarian suppression therapy, typically with one of the following drugs:

 • Tamoxifen (Soltamox, Nolvadex) is an estrogen-blocking treatment given to both pre- and postmenopausal patients.
-Designed to stop the growth of the cancer and shrink the tumor, tamoxifen is often the first treatment approach for young women with metastatic breast cancer who have not received any prior hormonal therapy, and is given until ovarian suppression is achieved.
+Designed to stop the growth of the cancer and shrink the tumor, tamoxifen is often the first treatment approach for younger patients with metastatic breast cancer who have not received any prior hormonal therapy, and is given until ovarian suppression is achieved.

 • Aromatase inhibitors (AIs) block the action of the enzyme aromatase.
 This results in lower levels of estrogen and has the effect of slowing the growth of hormone-sensitive tumors.
 Three types of AIs are approved by the U.S. Food and Drug Administration (FDA): anastrozole (Arimidex and others), letrozole (Femara and others) and exemestane (Aromasin and others).
 AIs are a treatment option for postmenopausal women and for premenopausal women who receive ovarian suppression therapy.

-• Fulvestrant (Faslodex), an estrogen-blocking drug, attaches to estrogen receptors and changes their shape, preventing the receptors from working properly, which slows the growth of breast cancer cells.
+• Fulvestrant (Faslodex), an estrogen-blocking drug, attaches to estrogen receptors and changes their shape.
+This prevents the receptors from working properly, which slows the growth of breast cancer cells.
 Fulvestrant is approved by the FDA for postmenopausal women with metastatic breast cancer whose tumors have not responded well to other hormone treatments, such as tamoxifen and an AI.
 In certain situations, fulvestrant can also be used in the treatment of HR-positive metastatic breast cancer in premenopausal women.

-Tamoxifen and AIs are given in pill form.
+Tamoxifen, elacestrant and AIs are given in tablet form.
 Fulvestrant is given by injection.

-Targeted therapies are the typical treatment approach for HER2- positive and HER2-negative metastatic breast cancer.
-These therapies focus on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.
+Targeted therapies focus on specific molecules and cell mechanisms thought to be important for cancer cell survival and growth, taking advantage of what researchers have learned in recent years about how cancer cells grow.
 Targeted therapies are meant to spare healthy tissues and cause fewer and less severe side effects than chemotherapy.

-Treatment approaches for HER2-positive metastatic breast cancer include:
+Targeted therapy approaches for HER2-negative/HER2-low metastatic breast cancer include:

 • Trastuzumab (Herceptin).
 Trastuzumab targets HER2-positive cancer cells, slowing or stopping their growth.
 Trastuzumab can be used alone, in combination with chemotherapy or with chemotherapy plus other HER2-directed medications.

 • Trastuzumab emtansine (Kadcyla).
-Trastuzumab emtansine, also called T-DM1, is the combination of trastuzumab and a chemotherapy called DM1.
+Trastuzumab emtansine, also called T-DMI, is the combination of trastuzumab and a chemotherapy called DMI.
 Combining these drugs allows for the targeted delivery of chemotherapy to HER2-positive cancer cells.

 • Pertuzumab (Perjeta).
-Like trastuzumab, pertuzumab targets HER2-positive cancer cells.
+Like trastuzumab, pertuzumab targets HER2-postive cancer cells.
 Pertuzumab is often given in combination with trastuzumab and chemotherapy.

 • Lapatinib (Tykerb).
 Lapatinib blocks certain enzymes, inhibiting the growth of cancer cells.
 Lapatinib is used for the treatment of HER2-positive metastatic breast cancer that has already been treated with chemotherapy and trastuzumab.
 It is sometimes combined with hormone therapy or chemotherapy.